mdewey/dotnet-mac-sample/README.md

 We need to add two lines here.

-First, we need to add a `using` statement. `using` is telling our code to pull in code from some place else.
-With the other using statements, add a reference to your `Models` namespace and to EF Core.
+First, we need to add a `using` statement. `using` statements tell our code to pull in code from some place else.
+Close to the other `using` statements, add a reference to your `Models` namespace and to EF Core.
 It should look like this:

 >IMPORTANT: Update the namespace from `dotnet_mac_sample` to your namespace.
 You can find your namespace in your `Startup.cs` file